armenjeddi/medbridgerl/GRPO-CARE/README.md

 ## Note: We use the GRPO-CARE implementation for this work.
-We slightly simply the main grpo.py file
+We slightly simplify the main grpo.py file

 <div align="center">